ninojb/nino-data/README.md

 1. Clone this repo in a folder under the project

-2. Update project definition file to include this repo.
-NOTE: you may need to change the default parameter to TRUE to execute sfdx data commands

->    *{*
->      *"path": "nino-data",*
->      *"default": false*
->    *}*

-3. Add the below as part of .forceignore

-> *nino-data/README.md*

-4. Create Sample data by substituting <ORG_ALIAS> with the Scratch Org Name in your local machine
+2. Create Sample data by substituting <ORG_ALIAS> with the Scratch Org Name in your local machine

-> *sfdx force:data:tree:import -p data/data-plan.json -u <ORG_ALIAS>*
+> *sfdx force:data:tree:import -p nino-data/data-plan.json -u <ORG_NAME>*